 This will help you find new opportunities in your area more quickly and give you a leg up in the race.

-When the time finally comes for you to pick a Customer Relationship Management software for real estate, you will find that there are plenty of options.
+When the time finally comes for you to pick a Customer Relationship Management software for real estate, you will find plenty of options.

-With that being said, you don’t have to spend hours searching for the best CRM software.
-Instead, I’m going to give you a brief about 5 of the best CRM software for real estate you can get.
+You don’t have to spend hours searching for the best CRM software.
+So, instead, I’m going to give you a brief about 5 of the best CRM software for real estate you can get.

 - IXACT Contact

-Wise Agent is a customer relationship management software that was built from the ground up for real estate agents.
-This CRM doesn’t have a steep learning curve, meaning users find it almost intuitive to use.
+Wise Agent is a customer relationship management software built from the ground up for real estate agencies.
+This CRM doesn’t have a steep learning curve, meaning users find it almost intuitive.